lumirlumir/npm-clang-format-node/README.md

 ## Supported

-See the [supported](/docs/01-introduction/05-supported.md) section of the documentation, which lists the following: <!--TODO: fix link-->
+See the [supported](https://clang-format-node.lumir.page/docs/get-started/supported) section of the documentation, which lists the following:

 - OS Platforms and Architectures
 - Node.js Version